Yuchen Li

 Research

 I study machine learning, natural language processing, and data mining.
-I currently work on (1) improving mathematical understanding of transformer-based language models (training dynamics, efficient sampling, mechanistic interpretability), and (2) developing principled approaches to self-supervised learning.
+I currently work on (1) improving mathematical understanding of language models (training dynamics, efficient sampling, mechanistic interpretability), and (2) developing principled approaches to self-supervised learning.

 Publications